Corvus: Hunting

 In the United States, hunting is allowed under state and federal regulation.
-Crow hunting is considered a sport in rural areas of the U.S. because the birds are not considered a tasty traditional game species.
+Crow hunting is considered a sport in rural areas of the U.S. because the birds are not considered a traditional edible game species.
 Some cultures do treat various corvid species as a food source.
 Liability and possible danger to persons and property limit the use of hunting or shooting as control methods in urban areas.
 Crows' wariness and cunning make harvesting crows in sufficient numbers difficult.

 Scare tactics

 Scare tactics have been the most widely used aversion tactic for crows in areas frequented by humans and domestic animal species.
 This safe method does not require constant maintenance or manpower to operate or monitor.
 However, corvids quickly become habituated to most tactics such as blast cannons, predator decoys, and traditional scarecrows.
 Greater success has been achieved by adding sound and motion to predator decoys to mimic a distressed crow being caught by a predator such as an owl or hawk.
 Work is currently being done which uses multiple aversion techniques in one area.
 The theory is that multiple techniques used together will confuse the crows, thereby lessening the probability of habituation to stimuli.